threader/PC-Tuning/docs/configure-amd.md

 ## Configure Flip Queue Size & ULPS

-The following commands disable ultra low power states and set the flip queue size to 1.
+The following commands disable ultra low power states & set the flip queue size to 1.

 - Run ``C:\prerequisites\scripts\get-driver-keys.bat`` to get the driver keys on your system